ysndr/MSc-Thesis/chapter/background.md

 Consequently, community efforts of languages any size vary in scope, feature completeness and availability.

 The Language Server Protocol aims to solve this issue by specifying a JSON-RPC[^Remote Procedure Call] API that editors (clients) can use to communicate with language servers.
-Language servers are programs that implement a set of IDE features for one language and exposing access to these features through the LSP, allowing to focus development resources to a single project, hence reducing the required work to bring language features of $N$ languages from $M \times N$ to $N$.
+Language servers are programs that implement a set of IDE features for one language and exposing access to these features through the LSP, allowing to focus development resources to a single project that is above all unrelated to editor-native APIs for analytics processing code representation and GUI integration.
+Consequently, now only a single implementation of a language server is required, instead of one for each editor and editor maintainers can concentrate on offering the best possible LSP client support to their product independent of the language.

 ### JSON-RPC